outaagunga/documentation/coding_guide_template.md

 * Does this project respect user privacy?
 * Are there accessibility or inclusivity improvements I can add?
 * How might this be misused — and how can I prevent that?
+```
 ---

-✅ **Tip:**
-You can duplicate this template for every project and progressively trim or expand sections depending on scope (small prototype → full product).
-Over time, this will become a personal development playbook.

----

-Would you like me to format this into a **Notion template** (with toggle headings and checkboxes ready to paste), or keep it as a Markdown file for GitHub/Obsidian use?

-```